sunfounder/3in1-kit/docs/source/car_project/car_speed_up.rst

 **How it works?**

-The purpose of this project is to write different PWM values to IN1~IN4 to control the forward speed of the car.
+The purpose of this project is to write different PWM values to the input pins of the L9110 module to control the forward speed of the car.

 #.
 Use the ``for()`` statement to give ``speed`` in steps of 5, writing values from 0 to 255 so you can see the change in the car's forward speed.